grafana/agent/docs/sources/flow/reference/stdlib/discovery_target_decode.md

 targets.
 The base set of labels for each target is retrieved from the `labels` key, and the `__address__` label is received from the target element.

-For example, the following JSON file will map to the River objects provided
+For example, the following JSON file maps to the River objects provided below:
-below:

 ```json
 [